joeferner/node-portaudio/README.md

 Little of the original remains but I am very grateful for Joe Ferner for the inspiration and framework to get started.

-Only audio writing is curently supported.
 This library has been tested on MacOS X 10.11, Windows 10, Linux Ubuntu Trusty and Raspbian Jessie (`armhf` architecture).

 Note: This is a server side library.
 It is not intended as a means to play and record audio via a browser.